Cro-Magnon: Body art

-EEMH are commonly associated with large pieces of pigments ("crayons"), namely made of red ochre.
-For EEMH, it is typically assumed that ochre was used for some symbolic purposes, most notably for cosmetics such as body paint.
-This is because ochre in some sites had to be imported from incredibly long distances, and it is also associated with burials.
+Cro-Magnons are commonly associated with large pieces of pigments ("crayons"), namely made of red ochre.
+For Cro-Magnons, it is typically assumed that ochre was used for some symbolic purposes, most notably for cosmetics such as body paint.
+This is because ochre in some sites had to be imported from very long distances, and it is also associated with burials.
 It is unclear why they specifically chose red ochre instead of other colours.
 In terms of colour psychology, popular hypotheses include the putative "female cosmetic coalitions" hypothesis and the "red dress effect".
 It is also possible that ochre was chosen for its utility, such as an ingredient for adhesives, hide tanning agent, insect repellent, sunscreen, medicinal properties, dietary supplement, or as a soft hammer.
-EEMH appear to have been using grinding and crushing tools to process ochre before applying it to the skin.
+Cro-Magnons appear to have been using grinding and crushing tools to process ochre before applying it to the skin.

 In 1962, French archaeologists Saint-Just and Marthe Péquart identified bi-pointed needles in the Magdalenian Le Mas-d'Azil, which they speculated might have been used in tattooing.
 Hypothesised depictions of penises from most commonly the Magdalenian (though a few dating back to the Aurignacian) appear to be decorated with tattoos, scarification, and piercings.
 Designs include lines, plaques, dots or holes, and human or animal figures.